sfigg/commercialization-public/docset/customize/mdm/new-in-windows-mdm-enrollment-management.md

-Alternately you can use the following procedure to create an EAP Configuration XML.
+Alternatively you can use the following procedure to create an EAP Configuration XML.

 1. Follow steps 1 through 7 in the [EAP configuration](eap-configuration.md) topic.
 2. In the Microsoft VPN SelfHost Properties dialog box, select **Microsoft : Smart Card or other Certificate** from the drop down (this selects EAP TLS.)